 Regular research undertaken by our research team includes:

-- County wide visitor surveys, 2015 survey just completed.
+- County wide visitor surveys, 2016 survey the most recent.

 - Data collection from Tourist Information Centres and visitor attractions.